mosra/magnum-examples/README.md

 LICENSE
 =======

-Magnum is licensed under MIT/Expat license, see [COPYING](COPYING) file for details.
+While Magnum itself and its documentation are licensed under MIT/Expat license, all example code is put into public domain (or UNLICENSE) to free you from any legal obstacles when reusing the code in your apps.
+See the [COPYING](COPYING) file for details.